Access a printer-friendly PDF version here.

 Core ratio: Typically the percentage of fluff versus superabsorbent polymer (SAP) in a core matrix.
-As trends in thinner cores emerge and spread across the global market, changes in the fluff to SAP core ratio creates challenges for production, performance and the role of adhesive:
+As trends in thinner cores emerge and spread across the global market, changes in the fluff to SAP ratio has been moving towards higher SAP contents, and alternative core designs have become more common.
+In the traditional core, this shift creates challenges for production and performance, and the role of the adhesive increases.

 Core system: A variety of intricate disposable hygiene article components that work together to prevent leakage and help keep the wearer’s skin dry.
 It includes the absorbent core, the topsheet and the acquisition distribution layer.
 A top-performing core must also be supported by a well-matched system of stretch and elastic adhesives to maintain its shape, even when wet.

 Core wrap: A layer that provides containment for the fluff and superabsorbent polymer (SAP) in order to facilitate the manufacturing process (and avoid fibre or powder contamination) and/or to improve performance and stabilize the core matrix.
-Two types of core wraps are typically used:
+Either tissue or nonwoven wraps are typically used.

 Fluff: Cellulose fibres used as the core matrix.
 It is often blended with superabsorbent polymer (SAP).
 Fluff ensures rapid liquid absorption and wicking of liquid through capillary forces.
 It assists with core integrity by preventing core cracking and slumping.

-Leg cuffs: Elasticized hydrophobic layers that supplement the leg elastics to conform around the legs of the wearer and avoid leakage.
+Leg cuffs: Elasticised hydrophobic layers that supplement the leg elastics to conform around the legs of the wearer and avoid leakage.
 While not typically considered part of the core system, leg cuffs act as a barrier to allow the core matrix time for absorption.
-This is especially important when it comes to channelling back any liquid that may be distributed off centre and redirecting it back to the core area for acquisition.

 Odour control: The action of mitigating, eliminating and/or masking the odour generated by bodily fluids either shortly after insult or after some time.
 Some manufacturers are exploring options such as using activated carbon and natural elements to control product odour during use, sometimes even before use.
 Materials used in the core matrix also play a vital role in improving odour control after insult.
 Chemically modified fluff and superabsorbent polymer (SAP) may help lower pH levels and neutralize ammonia generated after urine makes contact with skin bacteria.

-Topsheet: This layer of the core system makes direct contact with the wearer’s skin and directs the liquid rapidly toward the absorbent core after insult.
+Topsheet: This layer of the core system makes direct contact with the wearer’s skin and directs the liquid rapidly toward the absorbent core.
 Additives that promote skin health, such as lotion or aloe, are sometimes included on the topsheet.
-Adhesive is applied underneath the topsheet to help prevent core shifting that could compromise absorbency and core integrity.
 The topsheet also plays a role in preventing liquid from coming back up to wet the skin, hence reducing risk of rewet.

 Wetness indicator: A functional adhesive and a common feature in many disposable diapers.
 When the wetness indicator makes contact with liquid after insult, it visually indicates that the diaper pad is wet and the product needs changing.